MH Wilds

 Waiting until the last second to dodge an attack effectively lengthens the iFrame, making it much more likely to succeed.
 It takes some getting used to, but you can always practice in the training area until you've mastered the timing.

 If you dodge in the same direction of an attack, you will get hit once the invulnerability window closes.
-In actuality, what you want to do is imagine phasing through an attack by dodging into it.
+In actuality, what you want to do is move towards an attack by dodging into it.

 IngredientsEffects